-The financial statements referred to above include only the primary government of the City, which consists of all funds, organizations, institutions, agencies, departments, and offices that comprise the City's legal entity.
-The financial statements do not include financial data for the City's legally separate component units.
-Accounting principles generally accepted in the United States of America require the financial data for the City's legally separate component units to be reported with the financial data of the City's primary government.
+The financial statements referred to above do not include financial data for the City's legally separate component units.
+Accounting principles generally accepted in the United States of America require financial data for those component units to be reported within the financial data of the City's primary government unless the City also issues financial statements for the financial reporting entity that include the financial data for its component units.
+The City has not issued such reporting entity financial statements.
 The amount by which this departure would affect the assets, liabilities, deferred outflows/inflows, net position, revenues, and expenses of the government-wide financial statements has not been determined.